CesarGarza55/OpenLauncher/README.md

 # OpenLauncher

+THE .DEB INSTALLER (FOR DEBIAN / UBUNTU) SEEMS TO BE BROKEN SINCE IT DOES NOT ALLOW INSTALLING VERSIONS OF THE GAME, IT IS RECOMMENDED TO USE THE .BIN EXECUTABLE UNTIL THE FAILURE IS CHECKED IN MORE DETAIL.

 OpenLauncher is an open-source Minecraft launcher developed in Python using CustomTkinter and the minecraft_launcher_lib library.

 (For the moment only designed for Windows and Linux)